syncfusion-content/winui-docs/winui/Scheduler/Reminder.md

     public bool Dismissed { get; set; }

     /// <summary>
-    /// Gets or sets the value to display reminder alert before appointment start time.
+    /// Gets or sets a value that decides to notify the reminder before the appointment’s start time.
     /// </summary>
     public TimeSpan TimeInterval { get; set; }